azaho/bfm/README.md

 ## Onboarding

-Please follow the instructions on [azaho.github.io/bfm/getting-started](https://azaho.github.io/bfm/getting-started/) for background knowledge, a brief overview and the onboarding task.
+Please follow the instructions on [azaho.github.io/bfm/getting-started](https://azaho.github.io/bfm/getting-started/) for background knowledge, a brief overview of the repository, and the onboarding task.

 ## Installation